git/git.github.io/General-Microproject-Information.md

 You can search the mailing list for words like "low hanging fruit", or "low-hanging fruits", "hint, hint", "later", "we should", "I plan to"...

+## How to introduce yourself to the community

+It's likely that you will introduce yourself to the community around the same time you are going to start working on a micro-project.

+We don't require you to send us a special introductory email or to tell us about your skills, interests, experience, background, etc. Feel free to tell us what you want about yourself if you wish though.

+But please, make it clear that you are interested in a specific mentoring program and use the right tag, like [GSoC], [Outreachy], etc at the beginning of the subject of your emails.

+As we usually don't know your interests, skills, experience, background, etc, it's hard for us to select a micro-project for you, and it's part of your job as an applicant to research a good micro-project for you.
+It will show us that you will be able to select a good project for you and properly research it.

+You can ask for help if there are things you don't understand in a micro-project description, or if you have some trouble working on your micro-project or even finding a micro-project.
+But please be very specific in your questions and tell us in details what you searched or tried, what you expected and what didn't work as you expected.
+Something like "I couldn't find a good micro-project for me", for example, doesn't tell us much, and doesn't give us any idea about how we could help you.